waiz3ple/wall-clock/README.md

 ## Built With

-- SVG - Scalable Vector Graphics for creating the clock face.
+- SVG - I used Adobe Illustrator to draw the clock face and it hands then saved as svg.
 - JavaScript - For handling the clock's animation and real-time updates.
 - CSS - For styling the clock and making it visually appealing.

-## Acknowledgments

-- Thanks to [Author Name] for the SVG clock inspiration.
-- [Link to Inspirational Clock Project]

 ## License